cagdaskarabulut/nextPractice-Adminpanel/README.md

 This gives you more flexibility to integrate the admin panel into your existing layouts or add custom elements around it.

+> **Note**: The AdminPanel component includes all necessary styles internally, so you don't need to import any additional CSS files.
+The dark blue theme will be automatically applied to ensure a consistent look and feel across all projects.

 ## Integration with Your Next.js Project

 To integrate programmatically, you can use it in your `next.config.js` file as follows: